csgroen/cit_blca_proteomics/README.md

 # Reproducibility report for cit_blca_proteomics

 We used `docker` and the R `targets` pipeline manager for reproducible graphics and analyses.
-For more information, you can consult the documentation: <https://books.ropensci.org/targets/>
+For more information, you can consult the documentation for `targets` <https://books.ropensci.org/targets/>

+## Note
+There's a slightly more complete version of this document as a PDF in `docs`.

 ## Setup